-Does Broccoli Have Calcium?
-Does this Veggie Help Your Bones and Muscles?
+Does Broccoli Have Calcium and Does it Help Your Bones?

 How much calcium does broccoli have?